mohammedbabiker/dotfiles/README.md

-# mohmd-Hyprland-Dotfile
+# dotfiles

 > Open For Any Suggestions

-### PLEASE NOTE: This branch is the rolling release of the mohmd-Hyprland-Dotfile and includes the latest changes.
+### PLEASE NOTE: This branch is the rolling release of the dotfiles and includes the latest changes.

 ## Screenshot
 ![image](./assets/screenshot.png)